BACKGROUND AND PURPOSE

 (c) Administrative Division.
 Committees, Advisory Boards, Task Forces, and Ad Hoc Committees.

 (i) The committees within the Administrative Division focus on the operations of the corporation and are usually advisory to the Board of Directors and/or the Executive Office.
-Committees may include but not be limited to the following: Membership, Finance, Awards, Diversity, Professional Development, Research, Member Career Services and others as may be determined by the Board of Directors.
+Committees may include but not be limited to the following: Awards Committee, Diversity Committee, Finance Committee, Global Initiatives Committee, Membership Committee, Professional Development Committee, Research Committee, Sustainable NACADA Leadership Committee, Technology Committee and others as may be determined by the Board of Directors.
 The Committee Chairs will be elected for staggered two-year terms by the Committee members and the Committee members subsequently appointed by the Committee Chairs with approval by the Division Reps from recommendations from other leaders throughout the organization.
 Committee Chair candidates must have completed, prior to taking office, a full term as a respective committee member.
 The Board of Directors shall review the status of committees annually and may add or dissolve committees as needed.

-(i) Commission chairs are elected for staggered two-year terms.
+(i) Advising Community Chairs are elected for staggered two-year terms.
 These Chairs are elected by their member constituents and must have been members of that unit for at least one year prior to taking office.
-Filling Commission Chair vacancies is the responsibility of the Division.
-Commissions are responsible for originating professional development opportunities for the membership and for recruitment of members.
+Filling Advising Community Chair vacancies is the responsibility of the Division.

 4. All elected Leaders completing a full term are ineligible for immediate succession in that position.